 The Centennial Trail

 The Centennial Trail was established in 1989 to mark the celebration of South Dakota's Centennial.
-The trail starts at Wind Cave National Park and ends at Bear Butte with 21trailheads set up for access.
+The trail starts at Wind Cave National Park and ends at Bear Butte with 21 trailheads set up for access.
 Along the way it passes by seven bodies of water and Mt.
 Rushmore.
 It also takes you through Custer State Park, home to a wide variety of wildlife including a large herd of buffalo.
 The trail has over 3500 ft in elevation gain though out the trail, so don’t take it lightly.
 The official State flier says that it is 111 miles long, but when the distances on the map are added up it ends up at 120 miles, our track shows 128.
 I would say the actual length lands somewhere between 120 and 126.

-Each section listed below will cover trailhead to trailhead and will include relevant hiking information as well as a gpX track that can be downloaded and used on the trail. our mileage was different than what the map says on several occasions so to avoid confusion, I will be using the mileage that is on the official state map when referencing sections below.
+Each section listed below will cover trailhead to trailhead and will include relevant hiking information as well as a gpX track that can be downloaded and used on the trail.
+Our mileage was different than what the map says on several occasions so to avoid confusion, I will be using the mileage that is on the official state map when referencing sections below.

 Centennial Trail Map.PNG